feministech/feministech-bot/docs/ambiente.md

-# Preparação do ambiente Python com Poetry 🐍
+# Preparação do ambiente 🐍

 ## Instalação do Python